patricia-ternes/LIDA-python-workshop/3-speed_up/README.md

 1. Before moving on to more advanced techniques, it is recommended to review the code, following a series of good practices.
 Some tips from these best practices (which lead to better code performance) are listed in the [General tips](#general-tips) session.
 2. Once you have ensured that your code is *well written*, it is recommended to profile your code (see [CPU profiling](#cpu-profiling) and [Memory profiling](#memory-profiling) sessions).
 3. It is possible to translate the Python function to an optimized code (see [Native-speed code](#native-speed-code) session).
-4. Finally, it is possible to separate the running process in several processes to be run in parallel (see [Multiprocessing](#multiprocessing)).
+4. Finally, it is possible to separate the running process in several processes to be run in parallel (see [Parallel running](#parallel-running)).

 ---